Bodo Uhse

-Bodo Uhse (12 March 1904 in Rastatt, Grand Duchy of Baden – 2 July 1963 in Berlin) was a German writer, journalist and political activist.
+Bodo Uhse (12 March 1904 – 2 July 1963) was a German writer, journalist and communist political activist.
 He was recognised as one of the most prominent authors in East Germany.

 Early years

 Uhse came from a Prussian Junker family with a long tradition of military service.
 In his early years Uhse was associated with the agrarian movement and was considered to be on the far-right of this group.
 This was evidenced by his involvement with the extremist Landvolkbewegung of Schleswig-Holstein.
 He took part in the right-wing Kapp Putsch in 1920.
 In 1927 he became a member of the Nazi Party as a protege of Gregor Strasser.
 He remained a member until 1930, when he joined the Communist Party of Germany under the influence of Bruno von Salomon (the elder brother of writer Ernst von Salomon).
 During his Nazi membership he became editor to the Nazi party newspaper in Ingolstadt.